learninglab-dev/the-resources/data/work/realityLab-unity-scripting-tutorials.md

 **[Print Message on Keyboard Press & Mouse Click.](https://youtu.be/2Vdnk1WNIHI)** Get Unity to send you a message whenever you press a key on the keyboard or click the mouse.

-Print Message on Collision with Object
+**Print Message on Collision with Object.** Get Unity to send you a message whenever your controller runs into an object in the game world.